Evaluation Guide

 In trace mode, you can configure actual output traces explicitly via actualConversation.

-When evalMode is empty, it is the default mode, which performs real-time inference and collects tool traces and final responses.
-When evalMode is trace, inference is skipped and actualConversation is used as actual traces for evaluation. conversation can be provided optionally as expected outputs.
+When evalMode is empty, it is the default mode.
+In this mode, you must configure exactly one of conversation or conversationScenario.
+When evalMode is trace, inference is skipped and actualConversation is used as actual traces for evaluation. conversation can be provided optionally as expected outputs, while conversationScenario is not supported in trace mode.

 EvalSet Manager